MDSLab/vimana/docs/quickstart.md

 You can use the [client side Application](django.md) to do this.

-Made as research internship at Univerisity of Messina by [Gautham Santhosh](gauthamzz.com) under the supervision of Prof. Francesco Long
+Made as research internship at Univerisity of Messina by [Gautham Santhosh](gauthamzz.com) under the supervision of Prof. Francesco Longo